Is NFC/RFID Skimming a Real Threat... Yet?

 Read/write is where information is only sent one-way.

 NFC/RFID skimming is where hackers/skimmers/bad guys intercept the radio wave communication between devices or simply read the radio waves that a NFC or RFID enabled device puts out.
+Without getting into overly technical details - that's pretty much the gist of it.

-The bad guy's reader reads the data put out from your device or debit/credit card.
+In most cases, the bad guy's reader reads the data put out from your device or debit/credit card.
 They can then capture this information and use it for their own benefit.

 I say this because for most criminals/hackers/whatever-you-want-to-call them, the risk versus reward is not the best.
 On the skimmer's end, there's a lot of effort to be put in... and the payoff really isn't there for them.